kamel78/efficient-rust-pairings/README.md

 Pairings-based cryptography with rust: a constant-time and efficient implementation with rust for BLS12, BLS24 and BLS48 curves.

-The current library implements pairing computations for various security levels: 128-bit, 192-bit, and 256-bit, respectively, on BLS12, BLS24, and BLS48 curves.
+The current library implements pairing computations for various security levels: 128-bit, 192-bit, and 256-bit, respectively, on BLS12, BLS24, and BLS48 curves (a total number of 15 curves is implemented).
 According to the standardization draft at [\[1\]](https://datatracker.ietf.org/doc/draft-irtf-cfrg-pairing-friendly-curves/), BLS curves are the most suitable for pairing-based cryptography due to several optimization and security benefits.
 We have implemented a special optimal set of parameters, particularly for the BLS48 curve, where constant-time hashing to \(G_2\) is feasible thanks to the existence of prime-order isogenies that enable the SWU mapping for all implemented curves on both \(G_1\) and \(G_2\) sub-groups.
 We provide a general description of the implemented functionalities with chosen configurations and parameters in the following, while a full description of all implemented aspects with justification of each implementation detail would require a hundred-page technical report!

+Implemented curves are :
+BLS-12 : BLS12-381,BLS12-446,BLS12-461.
+BLS-24 : Bls24-315,Bls24-477, Bls24-479,Bls24-509, Bls24-509Snark, Bls24-559.
+BLS-48 : Bls48-277, Bls48-287, Bls48-571, Bls48-573, Bls48-575, Bls48-581.

-## Implemented Curves
+## Details of Implemented Curves

 ### 1. BLS12 Curves